carpentries/instructor-training/_episodes/14-learning-objectives.md

 we've talked about Software Carpentry and Data Carpentry teaching more specifically.
 So to wrap up the training, we're going to go back and look a bit more at lessons - the actual content that you will be preparing and teaching as a Software/Data Carpentry instructor.
-This will two forms: we'll talk about lesson design generally, and about the Software and Data Carpentry lessons in particular.
+This will take two forms: we'll talk about lesson design generally, and about the Software and Data Carpentry lessons in particular.

 ## Writing Lessons